 Bangs and Length

-With so many curls and updos, you may have thought that straight strands didn't have a place in the 60's, but think again.
-Straight, seemingly-air-dried strands were an effortless fashion statement.
-Pair them with heavy bangs and even better.
+With so many curls and updos, you may have thought that straight strands didn't have a place in the '60s, but think again.
+Straight, seemingly air-dried strands were an effortless fashion statement, like actress Akiko Wakabayashi rocks her in her turn as Bond girl Aki in You Only Live Twice.
+Pair them with heavy bangs and it's even better.
 Nowadays, with long hair being such a staple, it's super simple to recreate this look.

-The 60's were also a time when pulling your bangs back first became a thing.
-While pulled-back bangs were more recently popular in the 00's, the 60's rocked the look in a more stylish way, pairing the poof with ultra-voluminous mids and ends, as opposed to super-straight lengths.
+The '60s were also a time when pulling your bangs back first became a thing.
+While pulled-back bangs were more recently popular in the early aughts, the '60s rocked the look in an incredibly balanced way, pairing the poof with ultra-voluminous mids and ends as opposed to super-straight lengths.
 The result is nothing short of glamorous.

-By now it's clear that flipped-out and flipped-under styles were a staple of the 60's.
-Add hair clips to the mix and you have yourself another style that was worn endlessly in the 60's.
-Given the accessories craze and sleek obsession in 2019, it's only a matter of time before this trendy style makes its way to 2020.
+By now, it's clear that flipped-out and flipped-under styles were a staple of the '60s.
+Add hair clips to the mix, and you have yourself another style that was worn endlessly in the decade.
+Given the accessories craze and sleek obsession in modern times, it was only a matter of time before we started seeing this trend pop up on social feeds everywhere.